TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-backup-pointintimerestore.md

 ## Commonly asked questions

 * **Restore was successful but still seeing current data in the restored server?**<br>
    Often, users report that point-in-time restores show recent (current) data in the restored server.
-This occurs because of an incorrect connection string while connecting to the restores server.
+This occurs because of an incorrect connection string while connecting to the restored server.
 For details, review [this tutorial](https://techcommunity.microsoft.com/t5/azure-database-support-blog/point-in-time-restore-in-azure-database-for-mysql-and-azure/ba-p/772655).

 * **Where are my backups?**<br>
-   Azure Database for MySQL automatically creates server backups and stores them in user configured locally redundant or geo-redundant storage.
+   Azure Database for MySQL automatically creates server backups and stores them in user-configured, locally redundant or geo-redundant storage.
 Backups can only be used to restore your server to a point-in-time.
-To do this, use the **Restore** button on the overview pane on the Azure portal.
+To do this, use the **Restore** button on the **Overview** pane on the Azure portal.
 See [Backup and restore in Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concepts-backup).

 * **Backup failing using MySQL Workbench or taking a cold backup?**<br>
    Try [Exporting your Azure Database for MySQL to a Blob Storage](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/backup-azure-database-for-mysql-to-a-blob-storage/ba-p/803830).